AlexanderJDupree/DFA-Check/README.md

 ```

-Then to verify that all tests pass run:
+Then to verify that the DFA accepts the specified language, run:

 ```
 stack test